Bananenkaiser/twitch_prediction_script/README.md

 Rename your folder "Prototyp" to you wished channel-name on twitch.

-You need to save your cookies from twtich into "twitch_cookies.csv" to login.
+You need to save your cookies from twitch into "twitch_cookies.csv" to login.

 How to: